mrzen/joomla-segmentio/README.md

 ## Installation:

 * Install from URL or upload the [Installer][download]
 * Enter your application's key in the options
+* Enable all the options (usually)

 ## Options

 * RUM (Real User Monitoring): Toggles the activation of the tracking JS
-* User Tracking: Toggles weather or not actions will be tracked against logged in users
+* User Tracking: Toggles weather or not actions will be tracked against logged in users Requres RUM to be enabled
 * Server Tracking: Toggles weather or not analytics can be called from the server side.